 - health services such as occupational therapists, speech and language therapists.

-We do not share information about our children with anyone without your consent unless the law and our policies allow us to do so.
+We do not share information about our children with anyone without the parents’ consent unless the law allows us to do so.

 # Data collection requirements